 Rey can’t catch a break he has missed the whole school year.
 He can’t do much but t sit and play ps4 or watch movies or sleep due to him being nauseous or restless nights!

 Please keep Rey in your prayers as he continues to fight this cancer!

 Date of Diagnosis: 4/16/2014

-Angelina was your typical happy healthy little girl with a smile that could light up the darkest of nights.
+Angelina was your typical happy, healthy little girl with a smile that could light up the darkest of nights.
 Angelina celebrated her 10th birthday on April 22nd.
-On April 23rd she was admitted to CHOP and diagnosed with Synoval Sarcoma, a rare and aggressive form of soft tissue cancer.
-She had a tumor in her intestines that was determined inoperable due to its size and her only option was to start chemotherapy treatments in hopes to shrink the tumor.
+On April 23rd she was admitted to CHOP and diagnosed with Synovial Sarcoma, a rare and aggressive form of soft tissue cancer.
+She had a tumor in her intestines that was determined inoperable due to its size, and her only option was to start chemotherapy treatments in hopes to shrink the tumor.
 She immediately began chemotherapy on the 23rd of April, one day after her 10th birthday.
-After 7 rounds of chemo it was determined that she would need radiation and proton therapy which she received 25 rounds combined.
+After seven rounds of chemo, it was determined that she would need radiation and proton therapy, which she received 25 rounds combined.

-The last year hasn’t been easy for Angelina or her family but as of December 2014 we are happy to report her recent scans show she is CANCER free!
-Her journey doesn’t end there though she will be going every 3 months for scans to ensure no new growth but we are so happy Angelina has the chance to live a “normal” life the way kids her age should live.
+The last year hasn’t been easy for Angelina or her family, but as of December 2014, we are happy to report her recent scans to show she is CANCER free!
+Her journey doesn’t end there though she will be going every three months for scans to ensure no new growth, but we are so happy Angelina has the chance to live a “normal” life the way kids her age should live.

 Diagnosis: Acute Lymphoblastic Leukemia